elusivecodes/FyreString/README.md

 Limit a string to a specified number of bytes.

 - `$string` is the input string.
-- `$limit` is the number of bytes to split the string after.
+- `$limit` is a number representing the number of bytes to split the string after.
-- `$append` is the substring to append if the string is split, and will default to *"..*".
+- `$append` is a string representing the value to append if the string is split, and will default to *"..*".

 ```php
 $limited = Str::limit($string, $limit, $append);